karlseguin/exws/readme.md

 - `ping/0` send a ping message to the client
 - `write/1` writes the message to the client
 - `close/0` close the connection
+- `close2/` close the connection specifying a `code` and `message`.
+As per the specs, your `code` should be 3000-4999.
+Your message must be < 123 bytes.
 - `get_socket/0` gets the underlying socket

 Note that `get_socket/0` will return the socket during `init/0` and `closed/2` (but the socket can be closed by the other side at any point).